 Having been working on this behind the scenes for a while, we’ve got some good news.
 After years of quietly supporting Swift, Isode are now taking Swift formally into their product set.
 This means more developers working on Swift and the opportunity for more rapid development and advancement of the projects.
 In practical terms, we think the only obvious change externally is likely to be an increase in activity in the commit logs and improvements to the software, both of which have been becoming increasingly obvious in recent months as Isode’s been increasing support.

 We have just released the second (and final) Swift 2.0 beta.
 Apart from several bugfixes, highlights include the possibility to set custom connection options, getting detailed information about certificates upon connection errors, and improved room invitations.
-We encourage everyone to get the new build and try it out, and tell us about any bugs they should come across.

 It’s that time of year again: Google announced which students they are going to sponsor for contributing to open source projects.
 This year, we have the pleasure of welcoming 3 students at Swift, who will be working on some very exciting projects.

 All the cool kids are doing it, and so are we: starting Monday April 23rd, we’re holding a week long Swift hackathon!
 We will be focusing for a whole week on bugfixes, and at the end of that week release the first beta of Swift 2.0, the next major Swift release.
 Everyone is invited to join us online in our chatroom at firstname.lastname@example.org, and start

 It’s been a busy summer for Tobias Markmann, one of the XMPP Standards Foundation’s 2011 Google Summer of Code students.
 He has been working on implementing File Transfer support for Swift, using the fresh Jingle XMPP protocols.
 I’m happy to announce that we integrated Tobias’s work as an experimental feature into the main Swift branch, where it will be further developed and brushed off before being enabled in our nightly builds and releases.